Susanne Osthoff: Abduction

-Controversies

-In her first interview after release, Osthoff appeared in a full niqab and told Al Jazeera that the kidnappers assured her she was safe and that they knew she was "Iraq's friend."
+In her first interview after release, Osthoff appeared in a full niqab and told Al Jazeera that the kidnappers had assured her she was safe and that they knew she was "Iraq's friend."
 She expressed her further comfort that she "knew [she] was not in the hands of criminals."

-While she was showering at the German embassy in Baghdad immediately after her release, officers from the BND found "several thousand dollars" rubberbanded to Osthoff.
+While Osthoff was showering at the German embassy in Baghdad immediately after her release, officers from the Federal Intelligence Service found several thousand dollars in her possession.
 The serial numbers on the bills matched those on the money paid to secure her release.

-Osthoff claims that the money was given to her by her kidnappers as "compensation" for her ordeal and restitution for £9,500 that was stolen from her when she was kidnapped.
+She claimed that the money had been given to her by her kidnappers as "compensation" for her ordeal and restitution for £9,500 that was stolen from her when she was kidnapped.

-Some believe that Germany traded the terrorist Mohammed Ali Hamadi, who was convicted of the murder of US Navy sailor Robert Stethem during the hijacking of TWA Flight 847, for Susanne Osthoff's release.
+Some believe that Germany traded the terrorist Mohammed Ali Hamadi, who was convicted of the murder of US Navy sailor Robert Stethem during the hijacking of TWA Flight 847, for Osthoff's release.
 The German government has denied that her release was linked to Hamadi's.